jateen67/open-course/DOCUMENTATION.md

 ### backend:

-note: must install [make](https://www.gnu.org/software/make/) to use the shortcut to start the backend service
+note: must install [make](https://www.gnu.org/software/make/) to use the shortcut to start the backend service if you dont have make installed just manually type the commands in said makefile

 most important commands:
 `make up_build` to build and start all backend docker containers